monikajangam/MortgageCalculator/README.md

 # MortgageCalculate

-This project is a Mortgage Calculator application.
+This project is a Mortgage Calculator application in Java.
 It helps users calculate their mortgage payments based on principal, interest rate, and loan term.

 ## Features
 - Calculate monthly mortgage payments